splitio/split-openfeature-provider-java/README.md

-# openfeature-split-java-provider
+# split-openfeature-provider-java

-This contains the Java Split Provder for OpenFeature as well as the hooks the client should add.
+This contains the Java Split Provider for OpenFeature as well as the hooks the client should add.